Do I Have To File Taxes When Receiving Disability Benefits?

 The Social Security Administration has two programs paying benefits to people who are unable to work because of a disability.
 Supplemental Security Income is a need-based program with strict income and resource limitations.
 Although administered by the SSA, SSI is not funded by Social Security taxes paid by workers and employers, which is in contrast to the Social Security Disability Insurance program, which relies on payroll taxes for funding.

 SSDI eligibility is based on a worker having worked for a long enough duration at a job with earnings subject to payment of Social Security taxes.
 Unlike the SSI program, you may have income through other sources while receiving disability benefits.
 This is an important consideration in determining whether you must file a tax return and report the disability benefits as income.

-SSI benefits are not taxable as income, so you usually would not be required to file a tax return unless you had income from other sources that is subject to taxation.
-The exclusion from treatment as taxable income does not extend to Social Security retirement, survivor and SSDI benefits.
+SSI benefits are not taxable as income, so you usually would not be required to file a tax return unless you had income from other sources that are subject to taxation.
+The exclusion from treatment as taxable income does not extend to Social Security retirement, survivor, and SSDI benefits.

 Reporting SSDI benefits as income depends upon how much you received in benefits and in income from other sources.
 You may have to report SSDI as income if the total of one-half of the SSDI benefits that you received combined with the other income received from all other sources exceeds a predetermined base amount set by the IRS.

 The base amounts set for each type of filing status include the following: